adamgordonbell/amphetype_new/README.md

 5. Option for continuing to the next passage even with typing mistakes

-6. Option to count adjacent errors as only one error
+6. Option for automatically inserting space, newline, and other custom keys (e.g. if you want to only practice letters)

-7. Option for automatically inserting space, newline, and other custom letters
+7. Option to count adjacent errors as only one error

 8. Option for preventing continuing to the next word until space correctly pressed